 Allyship Working Group

-Facebook’s Recruiting team partners with many external community-based, non-profit, and professional organizations to help people of many different backgrounds expand their skillsets, consider a career in tech, and understand the opportunities and work culture at Facebook.
+Meta’s Recruiting team partners with many external community-based, non-profit, and professional organizations to help people of many different backgrounds expand their skillsets, consider a career in tech, and understand the opportunities and work culture at Meta.

 Diverse Slate Approach

-To increase the likelihood of hiring people from underrepresented groups, we apply a Diverse Slate Approach (DSA) to our interview process.
-The DSA sets the expectation that hiring managers and teams have the opportunity to consider underrepresented talent throughout each interview round, and before an offer is extended.
-Since we piloted the DSA in 2015, we’ve seen steady increases in hiring rates for underrepresented groups of people across all functions without major impact on the time it takes to fill positions.
+The DSA sets the expectation that hiring managers and teams have the opportunity to consider underrepresented talent for open roles.
+Since we piloted the DSA in 2015 we’ve seen steady increases in representation for all under-represented groups of people without major impact on the time it generally takes to fill positions.